TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 The main objective is to use prompts which would induce an LLM response containing many words.
 Generally, an LLM scales poorly in this regard.
 Many words in response = long response time = we happy.

-I won't be discussing complex side channel attacks here— I'll leave that to researchers— but rather, I want to focus on the simple fact that LLMs are slower than traditional implementations.

 ### Analysis

 To test the feasibility of this approach, I induced responses of different lengths from our target AI.
 In our case, the AI is already prompted to extract unstructured data and to "not omit values", thus we can simply paste lengthy text into the input, and the AI will reflect that in the response.